FragHub/Rules/fragadelphia_rules_and_regulations.md

 **Freeze-Time**: The time between playable rounds.

 **Technical Timeout**: An indefinite pause during a match used solely for the purpose of resolving a technical issue.
 May be initiated by players and must be explained in match chat before being ended.

+**All Chat**: The in game text communication visible to both teams.

 **Match Medic**: The automated process for restoring a match to a previous point.